OfficeDev/office-scripts-docs/docs/resources/vba-differences.md

 ---
 title: 'Differences between Office Scripts and VBA macros'
-description: 'The behavior and API differences between Office Scripts and Excel VBA macros.' ms.date: 03/20/2020
+description: 'The behavior and API differences between Office Scripts and Excel VBA macros.' ms.date: 03/23/2020
 localization_priority: Normal
 ---

 # Differences between Office Scripts and VBA macros

 Office Scripts and VBA macros have a lot in common.
 They both allow users to automate solutions through an easy-to-use action recorder and allow edits of those recordings.
 Both frameworks are designed to empower people who may not consider themselves programmers to create small programs in Excel.
-The fundamental difference is that Office Scripts are designed for Excel on the web and VBA macros are designed for desktop solutions.
+The fundamental difference is that VBA macros are developed for desktop solutions and Office Scripts are designed with cross-platform support and security as the guiding principles.
+Currently, Office Scripts, are only supported for Excel on the web.

 ![A four-quadrant diagram showing the areas of focus for different Office extensibility solutions.
 Both Office Scripts and VBA macros are designed to help end-users create solution, but Office Scripts are built for the web and collaboration (whereas VBA is for the desktop).)](../images/office-programmability-diagram.png)